 Contact: For further information or to join the hub contact email@example.com

 To be featured in our interview project please contact us at firstname.lastname@example.org

 Hosted by Career Exploration & Education

 Who should join: On-campus clubs interested in career/professional development.

-About us: The Career Club Hub will be a space for on-campus clubs interested in career and professional development to connect with one another using the Career Centre and its resources.
-This Hub will invite student groups to collaborate with the Career Centre and each other to ensure career-related events will be well attended by enthusiastic students looking to grow their networks and career exploration capacities.
-The Career Club Hub will also help the Career Centre understand the professional development needs of student leaders who have an invested interest in career exploration.
+About us: The Career Club Hub will be a space for on-campus clubs interested in career and professional development to connect with one another using Career Exploration & Education and its resources.
+This Hub will invite student groups to collaborate with the Career Exploration & Education and each other to ensure career-related events will be well attended by enthusiastic students looking to grow their networks and career exploration capacities.
+The Career Club Hub will also help Career Exploration & Education understand the professional development needs of student leaders who have an invested interest in career exploration.

 21 Sussex Clubhouse

 Who should join: All clubs and groups with office space in the 21 Sussex Clubhouse